gururaghav2925/python-module-1B/README.md

-# Heading
-Python Program to Read One Integer and One Float Value and Print the Values
+# Python Program to Read One Integer and One Float Value and Print the Values

 # Aim
 To write a Python program that reads an integer and a float value from the user and prints them.